 HQ_DEFAULT_URL environment variable.
 The ElasticHQ format for Basic Auth requires adding the credentials for Elasticsearch.
 To make the default port (5000) available it is exposed in the

 docker-compose.yaml file.
-After successful connection with the elasticsearch node we are redirected to the following view:
+After successful connection with the elasticsearch node we can see the following view:

-To ensure that the Elasticsearch output will be well structured we are going to transfer data through a Logstash pipeline.
+Furthermore, to ensure that we process logs properly within our Elastic Stack, we are going to transfer data through a Logstash pipeline.

 logstash.conf file in which we’re going to specify and configure plugins for each pipeline section:

 Logstash will expect incoming Beats connections on the 5044 port.
 We have to remember this when configuring the Filebeat output.

 Applying filters allows us to parse and customise unstructured log data.
 With Grok filter plugin we can configure syntax and semantic to pull out useful fields from a log entry.
 Feel free to browse available patterns or create custom patterns if needed.